Cancer

 Medical Therapy

-There are many different types of medications that cancer specialists at Piedmont administer to help control the growth of brain tumors.
-These medications are prescribed by a neuro-oncologist, and can attack tumor cells directly, indirectly through control of blood vessel growth, by stimulation of the immune system, or by many other mechanisms.
-They are often referred to as chemotherapy, immunotherapy (sometimes vaccines) and anti-angiogenic therapy.
-Medical therapies can be delivered by mouth, through IV, by vaccine, into the cerebral spinal fluid, into the brain by chemotherapy wafers, or non-invasively through the skull with tumor treating fields.
+There are many different medications that Piedmont’s cancer specialists can administer to help control the growth of brain tumors.
+A neuro-oncologist prescribes these medications that can attack tumor cells directly; or indirectly through control of blood vessel growth, stimulation of the immune system or many other mechanisms including targeting pathways unique to your tumor.
+They are often referred to as chemotherapy, immunotherapy (sometimes vaccines), targeted therapy and anti-angiogenic therapy.
+Medical therapies can be delivered by mouth, IV, or vaccine, into the cerebral spinal fluid, into the brain using a catheter aided by pressure, chemotherapy wafers or non-invasively through the skull with tumor treating fields.
 Medical therapies can be routinely available or through research clinical trials.
-At Piedmont, our neuro-oncologists partner with medical oncologists and other specialists in co-management for integrated treatment plans.
+At Piedmont, our neuro-oncologists work together with medical oncologists and other specialists as part of our integrated treatment plans.

 Devices

-Optune is an innovative, continuous electronic brain tumor therapy used to treat glioblastoma, a stage IV brain tumor.
+Optune is an innovative, continuous electronic brain tumor therapy used to treat glioblastoma, a grade IV brain tumor.
 The wearable, portable, non-invasive device slows the growth of tumors and destroys many of them.
-Benefits include increased length of life, and improved quality of life and functionality.
-Piedmont Brain Tumor Center is one of the first and among few certified sites for this therapy in the Southeast.
+Optune’s benefits include increased length of life and improved quality of life and functionality.
+Piedmont Brain Tumor Center is one of the first and among the few certified sites for this therapy in the Southeast.

 Clinical Trials

 Piedmont Oncology offers the newest treatment options to patients through advanced research and clinical trials.
-Our specialists and clinical trial coordinators are available to review clinical trial options anytime, including before, during and after visits.
+Our specialists and clinical trial coordinators can review clinical trial options anytime, including before, during and after visits.

 For More Information on Brain Tumor or Spinal Cord Tumor Treatment